msberends/plot2/README.md

 # `plot2`: Simplified and Enhanced Data Visualisation in R

-`plot2` is a powerful extension of `ggplot2`, designed to streamline the process of creating high-quality data visualisations in R. Built with the philosophy of **Less Typing, More Plotting**, `plot2` automates many of the routine tasks that typically require manual intervention in `ggplot2`.
+`plot2` is a simple yet powerful extension of `ggplot2`, designed to streamline the process of creating high-quality data visualisations in R by taking away most of the work.
+Built with the philosophy of **Less Typing, More Plotting**, `plot2` automates many of the routine tasks that typically require manual intervention in `ggplot2`, `dplyr`, `tidyr` and `forcats`.
 This allows you to focus on the insights and stories your data can tell, rather than on the intricate details of plot construction.

+> For a comprehensive guide to using `plot2`, including advanced features and customisation options, please [see the full vignette here](https://msberends.github.io/plot2/articles/plot2.html).

 ## Philosophy